Self-Care

 Just like my experience on the Great Walk, pastors can get spiritually dehydrated.
 The water is there, but with the busyness of ministry, it can be inconvenient at times to get that much-needed spiritual drink.
 At first, you don’t really feel the effects of spiritual dryness.
 You’re able to keep moving with residual effects from Bible training days.
 However, you begin to slow down, have less energy, and generally don’t feel as good about what is going on as you might have expected.

-“My soul thirsts for God, for the living God: when shall I come and appear before God?”
+The Psalmist wrote, “My soul thirsts for God, for the living God: when shall I come and appear before God?”
 This verse highlights two aspects of keeping spiritually hydrated.

-the living God!
+First, the remedy for thirst is the living God!
 Not seminars, books, conferences, or even – dare I say it – deeper Bible study.
 It is God Himself.
 If you are not deepening your relationship with God, you will slowly dry up - even with these spiritual activities.

 Second, the remedy for thirst depends on your choice.
 The Psalmist asks: “When shall I come and appear before God?”
 The answer: “When I make the decision to do so.”
 You cannot blame your busy schedule on anyone but you.
 You cannot say, “I would like to spend more time in God’s presence just connecting with Him, but I have too much to do: too many appointments, decisions, meetings, studies, etc.” You will make time to do what is important for you to do.
 Plain and simple.
 Young pastor – please avoid spiritual dehydration by staying in God’s presence!
-Please don’t make the mistake of thinking working
+Please don’t make the mistake of thinking working for God is the same as being with God.

 Rushing the Process